Walla-42/chess/notes.md

         - GSON library is a useful resource here
     - Serializers/ Deserializers
         - Use a library to convert from JSON to Java Objects (and vice versa)

+# Phase 3 authentication problems:
+Currently any user can register then login after registering even after they are registered and logged in.
+The problem I see with this is that they are able to get multiple authorization tokens which would make it really hard to log them out by deleting the authToken.
+I need a way to store the authToken with its associated AuthData.
+Because the AuthData
+isnt sent in the request, I cant associate the username without puting the authToken as the key to my HashMap.
+If I do this, I cant see if a user has already been logged in by looking to see if their username already has an associated authToken.
+The only way I see being able to do this is if I have two hashMaps - one that stores the token as the key, the other stores the username as the key.
+That way I can access the authData using either the username or token.
+Seems messy.